project-access/project-access.github.io/about.md

 </p>

 <p>To date, ACCESS has gathered over 40 transits using the IMACS multi-object
-spectrographhtml  on the 6.5-m Magellan Baade Telescope at Las Campanas Observatory, which is allowing us to put interesting constrains on the nature of exoplanet atmospheres from super-Earths to hot-Jupiters.
+spectrograph on the 6.5-m Magellan Baade Telescope at Las Campanas Observatory, which is allowing us to put interesting constrains on the nature of exoplanet atmospheres from super-Earths to hot-Jupiters.
 </p>